DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces

 \subsubsection{Task-Interface Duality}

-Embodying \textbf{[DG3]}, DuetUI establishes and maintains a strong semantic duality between the logical \texttt{TaskDecomposition} and the visual \texttt{InterfaceDescription}.
-This principle ensures that for every component of the task plan, there is a corresponding, directly manipulable interface element.
-This hierarchical and consistent relationship, cooperatively managed by the \texttt{TaskAgent} and \texttt{InterfaceAgent}, is visualized in Table~\ref{tab:duality_map}.
+Embodying \textbf{[DG3]}, DuetUI establishes a rigorous semantic duality between the logical task structure and Interface representation.
+This principle ensures that every component of the task plan is instantiated as a directly manipulable interface element.
+By strictly coupling abstract logic with concrete UI controls, the system facilitates precise human-AI alignment across multiple levels of hierarchy, allowing users to synchronize with the agent's reasoning from high-level goals down to granular actions (Table~\ref{tab:duality_map}).